mgheorghe/DASH/documentation/general/program-scale-testing-requirements/hero-implementation-details.md

 #### Test Tools packet generator (keysight version)

-One solution to test the smart switch is makeing use of Keysight(Ixia) packet generator for TCP traffic we use CloudStorm & IxLoad and for UDP traffic we use Novus & IxNetwork and it is all mixed in by the UHD Connect.
+Using the Keysight (Ixia) packet generator is one way to test the smart switch.
+For TCP traffic, we use CloudStorm & IxLoad, and for UDP traffic, we use Novus & IxNetwork, with UHD Connect blending everything together.

 https://github.com/sonic-net/sonic-mgmt/blob/master/docs/testbed/README.testbed.Keysight.md
 https://www.keysight.com/us/en/products/network-test/network-test-hardware/cloudstorm-100ge-2-port.html